Yucheng0208/NTUT-CSIE-Master-Course/README.md

   - [License](#license)

 ## Introduction
-This project serves as a centralized repository for course materials, assignments, and other resources for the NTUT CSIE Master's Program.
+This project is a centralized repository for course materials, assignments, and other resources for the NTUT CSIE Master's Program.
 It aims to provide students with easy access to all necessary information.

 ## Course List
 The repository includes resources for the following courses:
-### 113-1 (Fall Semester Year 2024)
+### 113-1 (Fall Semester, Year 2024)
   - [Computer Animation](./113-1/Computer-Animation)
   - [Cryptography](./113-1/Cryptography)
   - [Embedded System](./113-1/Embedded-System)
   - [NTHU Natural Language Processing](./113-1/NTHU-Natural-Language-Processing)
   - [Pattern oriented Software Design](./113-1/Pattern-oriented-Software-Design)
-### 113-2 (Spring Semester Year 2025)
+### 113-2 (Spring Semester, Year 2025)
   - [Blockchain Techniques and Applications](./113-2/Blockchain-Techniques-and-Applications)
   - [Computer Graphics](./113-2/Computer-Graphics)
   - [Cloud and IoT Security](./113-2/Cloud-and-IoT-Security)